CyberShadow/Digger/README.md

 Run `digger` with no arguments for detailed usage help.

+##### Installing

+Digger does not build all D components - only those that change frequently and depend on one another.
+You can get a full package by upgrading an installation of a stable DMD release with Digger's build result:

+    # upgrade the DMD in your PATH with Digger's result
+    $ digger install

+You can undo this at any time by running:

+    $ digger uninstall

 ##### Bisecting

 To bisect D's history to find which pull request introduced a bug, first copy `bisect.ini.sample` to `bisect.ini`, adjust as instructed by the comments, then run: